xiaolei-lab/SIMER/README.md

 </tbody>
 </table>

-## Breeding program design preparation
+## Preparation of a breeding program design
 **[back to top](#contents)**

 ***Breeding program design*** should be stored on a ***JSON*** file.